Introduction to Election Administration and Management

 This course provides a foundational understanding of how elections are administered and managed in practice.

-Understand why election administration and management are central to democratic governance and public legitimacy.
+Understand why election administration and management are central to credible elections, public trust and institutional legitimacy.

 Legal frameworks